gyandeeps/gyandeeps.github.io/_posts/2020-04-30-garage-operations-raspberrypi.md

 First, note down the current IP address of the Pi.
 Second. makesure you make the ip of the Pi static because we dont want to keep changing it after restarts.
 This is not a necessary step but it helps while you work on this.

 In my setup i have google fiber, so i logged into the router setup page and in the clinet list select raspberry pi.
-Activated the `reserved` flag on pi clinet so that it keeps the same ip address.
+Activated the `reserved` flag on pi client so that it keeps the same ip address.
 Feel free to google on how to do this on your router.

 ### Computer